 If you are planning to purchase or install NVRs, please confirm your CCTV camera power supply specifications.
 NVRs or systems require a higher voltage to run and operate.

 Another thing we need to keep in mind is that different countries and regions run different standards of electricity current.
 If your original 12V or higher voltage adapters don’t work, you can select alternative CCTV camera power adapters according to standards in your living countries and regions.

 Battery & Solar Energy for Security Camera Power Supply

-Other types of power supply for CCTV cameras can be non-chargeable battery, rechargeable battery and solar energy.
+Other types of power supply for CCTV cameras can be a non-chargeable battery, rechargeable battery and solar energy.

 CCTV cameras under this category feature in wireless.
 As a result, they are more flexible than wired cameras using power adapters.

-Battery-powered security cameras help you avoid breaking wall to install socket and messy cable.
+Battery-powered security cameras help you avoid breaking wall to install a socket and messy cable.
 Meanwhile, you need not worry about security cameras without power supply.

 By employing solar energy as the power supply of security camera, we help protect our property as well as our planet.

 2K 4MP Super HD, Battery/Solar Powered, Person/Vehicle Detection, 5/2.4 GHz Dual-Band WiFi, Color Night Vision, Two-Way Audio.

 Install and Connect Power Supply for Security Cameras: Step by Step Guides